abhishekkumardwivedi/Android-Things-Training/BootingAndroidThings.md

 # Booting Android Things
 This session is based on Things preview version v1.
 Android Things is brand name on launch of IoT framework while it was branded as Brillo on pre-launch in 2015.
+It is much meaningful as Brillo was supposed to be C++ based at app layer were as Android Things still hold the same affinity of Android.
+It is actually fully qualified Android but made for IoT.

 ## Architecture